ak3ra/Deep-Learning-Approach-to-Whitefly-Detection/README.md

 ### Predictions
  The predictions are shown in the TestNCount.ipynb notebook.

 ### Future Works
-    Use transfer learning to improve overall accuracy of the model Use of modern state of the art object detection algorithms to test performance e.g using Faster RCNN, YOLO, overfeat and SSD.
+    Use transfer learning to improve overall accuracy of the model Use of modern state of the art object detection algorithms to test performance e.g using Faster RCNN,SSD.
     Increase the dataset and generate more training data.